KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 ## Fast closures

 `fib(40)` is nothing more than just calling the same function over and over again, *billions* of times.
-It'd be great if calling a function was fast!
+It'd be great if function calls were fast!

-In my naive implementation, every function implemented in Verve would be represented in memory by the Closure object I mentioned above, that has a reference to the function and another to it's enclosing scope.
+In my naive implementation, every function implemented in Verve would be represented in memory by the Closure object I mentioned above, that has a reference to the Function implementation and another to it's enclosing scope.
 When you make a call, we lookup in the scope for the callee, check whether it's a closure, and if so, we jump to C++ so it can "prepare the closure".

 Preparing the closure means: checking whether it needs a new scope, and finding the implementation's offset in the bytecode.

-But, if we can figure out at parsing time whether a closure captures it's scope, we can be sure that we don't need a new scope, all we need is the bytecode offset.
+But, if we can figure out at parsing time whether a closure accesses its parent scope, we can make so that functions that don't only have their implementation offset it the bytecode.

-The idea of fast closures is just a tagged pointer which only contains the offset of the function.
-For memory alignment reasons, some of the least significant bits will always be zero for a valid pointer, so we set the least significant bit to one in order to indicate that it's not an actual pointer, and right next to it we add the functions offset in the bytecode, shifted to left by 1.
+The idea of fast closures is exactly that: a tagged pointer which only contains the offset of the function.
+For memory alignment reasons, some of the least significant bits of a valid pointer will always be zero, so we set the least significant bit to one in order to indicate that it's not an actual pointer, and right next to it we add the functions offset in the bytecode, shifted to left by one.

 *Real closure:* 0x00FFF13320<br/>
 *Fast closure:* 0x0000000321 *// the address is 0x0190 (0x0321 >> 1)*

-<small>As I wrote the previous paragraph I realised there's a bug: fast closures should also not contain nested closures, otherwise the parent scope will be polluted.
-The type checker should catch it nonetheless, but you can bypass it, but, well...</small>
+<small>*note: As I wrote the previous paragraph I realised there's a bug: fast closures should also not contain nested closures, otherwise the parent scope will be polluted.
+The type checker should catch it nonetheless, you could bypass it, but, well...*</small>

 ## Benchmarking